Smashing Daily #9: Mobiles, Stopwatches, Books

 Specificity can be hard in CSS, things do not always work the way you’d expect them to work.
 Eric Meyer has a great example, and he explains the negation pseudo-class.
 Not sure what the negation pseudo-class is?
 That’s another good reason to read this.

 Building a small website with CSS is easy, but once the website gets a little bit bigger, things get complicated.
-Great minds have been thinking and writing about this for years—people like Nicole Sullivan, Jonathan Snook and projects like BEM—and now Nicolas Gallagher wrote this excellent piece on the subject.
+Great minds have been thinking and writing about this for years—people like Nicole Sullivan12, Jonathan Snook13 and projects like BEM14—and now Nicolas Gallagher wrote this excellent piece on the subject.
 If building big websites in teams is your thing, then you should definitely read this.

 One of the most clever things GitHub did was creating a desktop application for the Mac that typical Mac users could understand without too many problems and without too much explanation.
 The next clever thing they did is creating a similar application for Windows.
 This means that Windows users don’t have to pretend they understand Git anymore, they can just use it!

 “Craig Mod—Nourishing Habits for Nourishing Design18”

 How do you design something that’s new and not completely understood yet, like a digital book?
 Should you mimic what came before it, or shouldn’t you?
 Craig Mod explains that it’s not just a black-and-white answer in this beautiful and intelligent presentation.
 If you have some spare time, take that time to watch it, it’s really good.

 - 1 https://hacks.mozilla.org/2012/05/testing-the-firefox-browser-on-mobile-websites-are-you-game/